Azure Miles Records ~ the Music of Michael Robinson

 Suryakanta is the joyfully beautiful Karnatic mela I selected for composition, and it is related to Ananda Bhairava from Hindustani music.
 The melodic structure features all pure swaras except for the dramatic inclusion of komal rishaba.
 Rishaba is believed to have originated from the sound of the cow calling her calf, a bull, or a particular bird that is no longer identified.

 After completing the piece, I was inspired by my environment to name it California Spring, and I still felt the need to warm-up some more, so I proceeded to compose another alap composition.
-That too finished, I now felt awakened and prepared enough to add another dimension: Rhythmic fraction exploration by percussion timbres thats one way to phrase it an area of music I enjoy equally to melodic exposition.
-Both melody and percussion are complete by themselves, including each other, of course, and the challenge of combining the two is thrilling for me.
+That too finished, I now felt awakened and prepared enough to add another dimension: rhythmic fraction exploration by percussion timbres thats one way to phrase it an area of music I enjoy equally to melodic exposition.
+Both melody and percussion are complete by themselves, including possessing each other's essence, and the challenge of combining the two is thrilling for me.

 This led to finishing two compositions with percussion, and for a change-of-pace, I returned to the pure alap format with four more new pieces, then two more with percussion.
 I had begun an eleventh new work all this took place between March and September 2009 including some interruptions when I suddenly felt the need to leave the world of pure composition for the realization and production phases of the creative process in order to allow the new music to exist in the corporeal world of tangible sound.